 In this post, I will go over all of the major social media platforms to understand which niches they work well with.

-How to Choose the Right Social Media Platform For Your Niche
+Choosing the Right Social Media Platform For Your Niche

 Every day it seems like a hot new social media platform is popping up.
 The goal of this post is to only touch upon the ones that are established with millions upon millions of users.